vatesfr/xen-orchestra/README.md

   Done in 7.92s.
   ```

-- You can run only tests related to changed files, and review the failed output by using: `> yarn test -w`
+- You can run only tests related to changed files, and review the failed output by using: `> yarn test --watch`

 ## Contributions